 Less commonly, infected dogs can also exhibit inflammatory diseases of the eye and nervous system.
 The severity of the illness may be influenced by the disease strain, the dog’s immune status, and the presence of coinfections with other tick-borne or flea-transmitted pathogens.

 Progression to subacute and chronic disease may be attributed to an ineffective immune response on the part of the dog.
-German Shepherd dogs appear to be predisposed to the severe, chronic form of disease.
+German Shepherds appear to be predisposed to the severe, chronic form of disease.

 Diagnosing Ehrlichia in dogs